harmin-parra/x509-wrapper/README.md

 It allows to query X509 cryptography object attributes in a fast and easy way.

-The attribute values are returned as Python primitive and built-in types (`integer`, `string`, `boolean` and `lists`) instead of being returned as  instances of `pyca/cryptography` classes like `cryptography.x509.Name`, `cryptography.x509.GeneralName`, `cryptography.x509.AuthorityKeyIdentifier`, `cryptography.x509.CRLDistributionPoints`, `cryptography.x509.Extension`, etc.
+The attribute values are returned as Python primitive and built-in types (`integer`, `string`, `boolean` and `list`) instead of being returned as  instances of `pyca/cryptography` classes like `cryptography.x509.Name`, `cryptography.x509.GeneralName`, `cryptography.x509.AuthorityKeyIdentifier`, `cryptography.x509.CRLDistributionPoints`, `cryptography.x509.Extension`, etc.

 ## Supported X509 cryptography objects
 - Certificate